zoxpx/pxdocs/content/key-management/ibm-key-protect/vol-enc/_index.md

 **WARNING:** You must set the cluster-wide secret only once.
 If you overwrite the cluster-wide secret, the volumes encrypted with the old secret will become unusable.
     {{</info>}}

     If you've specified your cluster wide secret key in the `config.json` file, the `pxctl secrets set-cluster-key` command will overwrite it.
-Even if you restart your cluster, Powrtworx will use the key you passed as an argument to the `pxctl secrets set-cluster-key` command.
+Even if you restart your cluster, Portworx will use the key you passed as an argument to the `pxctl secrets set-cluster-key` command.

 2. Create a new encrypted volume.
 Enter the `pxctl volume create` command, specifying the following arguments: